Trading vs. Investing: What You Should Know

 Keep in mind there are upfront and ongoing costs to consider with trading, including trading fees, research and subscription costs, and more.
 Proceed carefully, and first things first: our guide on how to invest in stocks.
 Go in with your eyes open, and understand that you might lose money, too.

 If you’re unable or unwilling to spend the time and energy researching the market and individual investments, then passive long-term, buy-and-hold investing is better than day trading.
-It’s less risky, less expensive, and less of a time suck.
+It’s less risky, less expensive, and will take up less of your time.

 Is trading stocks a good idea?